Observational research is a social research technique that involves the direct observation of phenomena in their natural setting.

 An observational study is a non-experimental method to examine how research participants behave.
-Observational research is typically associated with qualitative methods, where the data ultimately requires some reorganization or analysis through tools such as ATLAS.ti.
+Observational research is typically associated with qualitative methods, where the data ultimately require some reorganization and analysis.

 Contemporary research is often associated with controlled experiments or randomized controlled trials, which involve testing or developing a theory in a controlled setting.
 Such an approach is appropriate for many physical and material sciences that rely on objective concepts such as the melting point of substances or the mass of objects.
 On the other hand, observational studies help capture socially constructed or subjective phenomena whose fundamental essence might change when taken out of their natural setting.